 That’s not really a big deal since it’s a functional piece, but if you’re planning on keeping your gym as aesthetically pleasing, this might be something you have to switch out in a few years when it becomes noticeable.

-Zacro isn’t a name you hear often, but their mat for under treadmill feet is basically one of the most cost-effective ways to get a large amount of coverage.
+Zacro isn’t a name you hear often, but their mat for carpet or under treadmill feet is basically one of the most cost-effective ways to get a large amount of coverage.

 I’m not entirely sure why they bother to include a lanyard with D-rings as an add-on, but it doesn’t hurt to keep it (I use mine to strap the stand-up rowing machine to my smith machine so it doesn’t tip over).

-This mat is pretty unique, because Zacro uses a blend of textured rubber as well as cotton.
+This easy to clean mat is pretty unique, because Zacro uses a blend of textured rubber as well as cotton.

 It means that the material will absorb some sweat, which is something big to consider.

 If you don’t want to clean this off or rinse it out every few workouts, and I can’t blame you for that, then this is not the best treadmill mat for you.